cwinters8/resume/custom/OpenMetal/resume.md

 - Led a team of 7 cloud engineers, supporting infrastructure for ~15 clients at any given time.
 - Delivered exceptional technical support and customer experiences through consistent communication and technical expertise.
 - Performed system administration tasks such as installing software, applying patches, and maintaining file systems on Linux and Windows virtual machines.
-- Introduced automated solutions to optimize clients’ systems and streamline internal processes.
+- Introduced automated solutions to optimize clients' systems and streamline internal processes.
 - Collaborated regularly with software and cloud engineering teams to ensure system reliability and durability.
-- Developed an intuitive full stack application, enabling a streamlined process for the patching team to categorize and patch customers’ EC2 instances.
+- Developed an intuitive full stack application, enabling a streamlined process for the patching team to categorize and patch customers' EC2 instances.

 </div>

-<div class=“job”><!— keep div —>
+<div class="job"><!-- keep div -->

 #### Systems Integration Specialist, Boeing